Philharmonie der Nationen: Musicians

-The Sponsoring Association
+Sponsoring association

 A sponsoring association supports the work of the orchestra, among other things, through sponsorship programmes for individual musicians.
 In addition to orchestra director Frantz as chairman, the board consists of Norman Bach (2nd chairman) and Otto Bernhardt (treasurer) as well as a number of assessors.
 Another body is the Board of Trustees, which includes Stephan Paxmann as Secretary General, Otto Schily as President, as well as former Federal Chancellor Helmut Schmidt, and Friede Springer as Honorary Chairperson.

 In 2000, according to press reports, the association had 5,000 members.
 Conflicts with the board led to a criminal complaint filed by Justus Frantz against two board members of the Friends in 2009.
 The accusations were embezzlement of donations as well as slander and defamation.
 In return, the board formulated serious accusations against Frantz.
 As a result, the old board was replaced in March 2010 and Justus Frantz was elected to the board of the Förderverein as its chairman.

-The main sponsor of the orchestra in 2013 is the Würth Group; other sponsors are Schott AG, the Swiss Montblanc (company) and a mail-order champagne company.
+The main sponsor of the orchestra in 2013 is the Würth Group; other sponsors are Schott AG, the Swiss company Montblanc and a mail-order champagne company.